MichaelMoroz/TensorFrost/README.md

 Giving a custom gradient tensor is not supported yet, but it is planned for the future.

-Additionally you can either stop the gradient computation for some tensors by `tensor.detach_grad()`.
+You can also stop the gradient computation for some tensors by `tensor.detach_grad()`.
 In that case the autograd algorithm will stop at this tensor.

 Or if you want to force the gradient through a operation without applying the operation gradient you can do `tensor.pass_grad()`.
 This is useful for example when you want to optimize discrete parameters like a quantized weight.
 ### Modules